shenef/Boktai-Speedrunning/src/zoktai/any.md

 - 2nd row: Push 1st
 - 3rd row: Push 2nd

-Backtrack and take the stairs, kill five ghouls for EXP.
+Backtrack and take the stairs, kill all Ghouls as you proceed to reach **Lvl 4**.
-In the 5th room, knock on the wall near the center of the room, then hug the right wall to avoid the ghoul.
+In the 5th room, knock on the wall near the center of the room, then hug the right wall to avoid the Zombie.
 Use ![][icon_flame] Flame to light the torches.

 ### Puzzle